Tesla faces another US investigation: unexpected braking

 “Complainants report that the rapid deceleration can occur without warning, and often repeatedly during a single drive cycle,” the agency says.

-Many owners in the complaints say they are afraid of a rear-end crash on a freeway.
+Many owners in the complaints say they feared a rear-end crash on a freeway.

 The probe is another in a string of enforcement efforts by the agency that include Autopilot and “Full Self-Driving” software.
 Despite their names, neither feature can drive the vehicles without people supervising.